ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 ## Requirements

 * A PC running Windows 11
-* The latest version of the WSL Windows Store application
+* The latest version of WSL from the Microsoft Store
-* Ubuntu 22.04 LTS, Ubuntu 24.04 LTS or Ubuntu Preview installed
+* Ubuntu, Ubuntu 22.04 LTS or Ubuntu 24.04 LTS
+* Visual Studio Code (recommended)

-Systemd support is a new feature of WSL and only available on WSL version 0.67.6 or higher.
+Systemd support is required for this tutorial and is available on WSL version 0.67.6 or higher.

 In your PowerShell terminal, you can check your current WSL version by running:

 > `wsl --version`

-Inside WSL, you can check that systemd is enabled on your Ubuntu distribution by running:
+Inside WSL, you can check that systemd is enabled on your Ubuntu distribution with the following command:

 > `cat /etc/wsl.conf`